Rigans montes (Aquinas): Doctrine

 Thomas considers all wisdom to be more or less perfect shares of divine wisdom, and therefore describes common knowledge of God as a participation in such quality.
-Aquinas quotes John Damascene in affirming that "the knowledge of the existence of God is naturally placed in everyone": this has lead to various interpretations, as a wide number of texts by the author seem to support different views on the subject.
+Aquinas quotes John Damascene in affirming that "the knowledge of the existence of God is naturally placed in everyone": this has led to various interpretations, as a wide number of texts by the author seem to support different views on the subject.

 Regarding the role of those who receive the teachings, the author asks them to follow the lowliness of the watered earth, as "humility is required of them with respect to the learning that comes from listening [...]
 Rectitude of the senses with respect to the judgment of what is heard [...]
 But fruitfulness in discovery, by which from a few things heard, the good listener pronounces many things".
 The saint finished his exposition by studying the communication of sacred doctrine.
 The upper places are presented as a symbol of the unreachable wisdom which teachers are unable to achieve, a conscience that should make them cautious in teaching only what they know.
 The process of dissemination is described as hierarchical: only God possesses wisdom intrinsically and naturally, teachers participate in it abundantly, and students do so sufficiently.
 This is followed by a distinction between God's direct communication of wisdom and the secondary communication carried out by teachers, which do not perform it save as ministers, and therefore cannot attribute to themselves the fruits of their activity.
 Thomas finishes by stating that no one would be naturally sufficient to be a minister of the divine wisdom, and after quoting James 1:5, he concludes with a "Let us pray that Christ may grant it to us, Amen."